 MealMatch AI is a meal planning app that uses AI to take the decision out of what to eat.
 Tell it your goals, budget, and food preferences — it builds your week.

 The team was ready to start building.
-I pushed for research first — if we were going to build the right thing, we needed data behind the problem.
-We surveyed 46 people about how they plan meals and buy groceries.
+I pushed for research first.
+If we were going to build the right thing, we needed data behind the problem.

 We ordered the onboarding to make people feel comfortable first.
 Easy stuff like goals and food preferences up front, personal details like height, weight, and biological sex at the end.